Dalas121/Heir_2_The_Throne/README.md

 - starts L3 so I only need to make one sprite. +4 heals (no regen).
 Throws firebombs (high damage) and toxic sachels (poison), with a weak melee.
 - portrait: https://github.com/wtactics/art/blob/master/WT/Potion%20Making/Potion%20Making.png
 - quest: bring her to the woses at the underground channels/grey grove.
 She's fascinated by them and asks you to let her stay behind.

+----Dosh:
+- Troll.
+"Secret" companion: he normally guards the Ford of Abez and charges Konrad gold every time you want to cross
+- if you pay him enough gold, he'll give up his toll job and join you
+- Doesn't talk much; most players won't realize they can recruit him.
+- "You ok in da head, softskin?
+Das one-hunnerd fifty gold you done paid me.
+How much you really got left?"

 //--------------------
 // "ADVISOR" DIALOGUE